-- GCSE History

-- GCSE Media Studies

-- GCSE Music

 - GCSE Photography

 - GCSE Physical Education

 - GCSE Psychology

 - GCSE Spanish

 - GCSE Separate Sciences (Three GCSEs)

+- GCSE Textiles and Fashion

 - Vocational Health and Social Care

 You will make your subject choices on the Applicaa platform.
-This will open on Friday 21st March and close on Monday 31st March.
-Your choices will be confirmed by Monday 9th June.
+This will open on Monday 4th March and close on Friday 15th March.
+Your choices will be confirmed by the end of May.
 We cannot guarantee that you will get all the subjects you put at your first choices due to staffing and timetable structure, as well as minimum numbers to run courses therefore it is important you have a reserve choice.